antiprism/mpd_oled/INSTALL_MOODE.md

 # Install instructions for Moode

-These instructions are compatible with Moode 6 (and Moode 5).
+These instructions are compatible with Moode 6 (and Moode 5) using a 32-bit kernel architecture.

 ## Base system